 It never hurts to accept an interview requests unless you are 100% sure you have no interest.
 You can always change your mind after a first conversation.
 If it is simply a question of compensation or role, you can reply to the request with your questions before agreeing to schedule the first interview.
 If you declined an offer and realize it was a mistake, reach out to your Talent Advocate and they can reverse the response for you.

 If you receive an interview request from a company that you like, you should accept it immediately.
 Accepting only means that you will start the formal interview process with the company.
 You can still consider other opportunities as they come up.
 Waiting longer than 72 hours to accept an interview request is not recommended; most companies consider multiple candidates for the same role, and you don’t want to be left behind.

 As long as your schedule lines up with the company you’re interviewing with, on average it takes 20 business days for an interview request to turn into a final paper offer, though some companies move faster or slower.
-Freelance opportunities generally take much less time, as some final offers are made within one or two interview rounds.
+Contract opportunities generally take much less time, as some final offers are made within one or two interview rounds.

 If the offer is in the right ballpark (within 20%) and the company is of interest to you, go ahead and accept the offer.
 Upfront offers are non-binding and can be negotiated before a final paper offer is presented.
 Many companies may adjust their final offer based on your skills as revealed throughout the interview process.

 We actively hide your profile from any current or former employers.
 We also have a feature that allows you to hide yourself from other employers from whom you want to conceal your job search.